Swivel-Finance/ubiquitous-language/README.md

 Emitted on chain upon the establishment of any Agreement.
 Publishes both OrderKey and AgreementKey

 ### Volume
-The amount of an Order's volume this agreement is filling depending on floating or fixed side it is present as Principal or Interest.
+The amount of an Order's volume this agreement is filling.
+Depending on floating or fixed side it is present as Principal or Interest.

 ### Release
 After the term of an Agreement has passed it may be released, paying amounts owed to all parties involved. @jules...